 One of the major flaws of this solution is that the slightest formatting error can potentially corrupt your RSS feed.
 The main consequence being that it is no longer recognized on different platforms and therefore your podcast is no longer visible or searchable.
-For Wordpress users, some plugins can also generate an RSS feed.
+For WordPress users, some plugins can also generate an RSS feed.

 Using a podcast host to generate your RSS feed

 By using a hosting platform dedicated to podcasts, they can generate an RSS feed for your podcast for you.
-This feed will be materialized by a .rss address which you’ll be able to share on any of the platforms on which you wish to be present.
+This feed will be materialized as an .rss address which you’ll be able to share on any of the platforms on which you wish to be present.
 It is also possible to customize this feed in order to decide on its content (present episodes, description, cover etc.).
 For example, each time you add a file to your host, the feed will automatically be updated.
 Here’s an illustration of how an RSS feed works when adding an episode to your web host:

 The different steps of adding an episode to your RSS feed:

-1} Your file is uploaded to your host (here Ausha)
+1} Your file is uploaded to your host

 2} Once your file is uploaded and you have chosen to include it in your RSS feed, it is added to the feed